-I was sent the Milwaukee M12 cordless cut-off saw to review.
-Sometimes you have to scratch your head when tool manufacturers bring out a new product.
+We received the Milwaukee M12 cordless cut-off saw from Home Depot to review.
+Sometimes you have to scratch your head when tool manufacturers bring out a new idea.
 Other times you wonder why it didn’t come out sooner.

-This little multi-cutter from Milwaukee is definitely one of the latter.
-It is pretty unique in the tool world at least in North America.
+This little multi-cutter from Milwaukee is pretty unique in the tool world at least in North America.
 It’s basically a 3″ mini grinder with brushless direct drive.
 Any tool is more efficient if the power doesn’t have to change direction through gears.
 It is also more efficient if it is brushless.
 That’s a good thing with a 12v tool since the small batteries are limited.

 What You Get

-This new cut off is a nice replacement for the Dremel saw max or a pneumatic cut off for smaller stuff in my book.
+This new cut off is a possible replacement for the Dremel saw max (check the Review) or a pneumatic cut off for smaller stuff in my book.
 If you’ve watched us for very long you may have seen us use the Dremel with a vacuum for dust free cutting of Durock cement board tile backer.
 It always did a nice job however I have longed for a cordless version for a long time.
-The Milwaukee is the first I have used and it generally does the job well.
+The Milwaukee is the first I have used and it does similar work in a much smaller package.

 Limits But Not Limited

-With 12v on tap, it does have its power limits but within reason it handles what we throw at it.
-The carbide grit blade is perfect for drywall if you make sure you have the blade going toward the dust port. the abrasive blade does well on thin angle iron, unistrut spiral duct and threaded rod.
+With 12v max on tap, it does have its power limits but the super compact size may make the power less of a problem depending on your needs .
+The key is matching the tool with the work.
+First thing to remember is pair it with a 4.0 or bigger battery.
+It needs the extra available amperage they provide compared to the 2.0 that Home Depot sent us for the review.
+The carbide grit blade is perfect for drywall if you make sure you have the blade going toward the dust port.
+It is supposed to work on wood and plastic.
+Honestly it doesn’t really unless its very thin.
+Similarly it is not happy cutting schedule 40 PVC pipe.
+It does ok on thinner slip joint drain pipe and fittings.
+The abrasive blade does well on sheet metal, thin angle iron, unistrut, spiral duct and small threaded rod.
 Just purchase extra blades as they wear fast.
-The diamond blade cuts concrete backer board with ease.
+The diamond blade cuts 1/4″ concrete backer board in a pinch.
+It cuts plaster and drywall with ease.

 Tile is hit and miss.
-Some softer tiles like subway seem fine.
-On harder thicker porcelain there isn’t enough power to keep the speed up.
+I really wanted it to like it for tile.
+Turns out I don’t.
+Some softer tiles like subway seem OK.
+On harder thicker porcelain there just isn’t enough power to keep the speed up.
 We noticed significant chipping on porcelain.
-If I could get good dust collection running the motor in reverse I could probably get better results.
+If I could get good dust collection running the motor in reverse I could possibly get better results.
 A diamond mesh blade would probably help as well.
-I will stick to dedicated tile saws and 18v grinders with diamond mesh wheels for tile.
+As far as I know there are none available.
+I will stick to tile saws and 18v grinders with diamond mesh wheels for tile.

 Versatility of Milwaukee M12